 You can also also choose to purchase just one of these offerings or mix and match as you wish.
 For example, you can purchase a single Lightning Lane a la carte ride without purchasing Genie+.
 Or vice versa!

-If you don’t want to pay for any extras, you can also just use Disney Genie to at least provide some casual structure and guidance to your day.
+If you don’t want to pay for any extras, you can also just use Disney Genie and the Disneyland app to at least provide some casual structure and guidance to your day.
 It isn’t great as is, but just skip or swap the things that don’t interest you or that obviously don’t make sense.
 If you already are used to checking wait times in the Disneyland app, the basics of regular Genie aren’t that much harder to navigate.

 14. Can I add Disney Genie+ to my Magic Key (annual pass)?